-Biden to meet eastern flank NATO leaders amid Russia worries
+Biden: Putin’s suspension of US arms treaty ‘big mistake’

 Biden has given particular attention to Poland’s efforts.
 The country is hosting about 1.5 million Ukrainian refugees and has committed $3.8 billion in military and economic assistance to Kyiv.

-“The truth of the matter is: The United States needs Poland and NATO as much as NATO needs the United States,” Biden said during talks with Duda on Wednesday.
+“The truth of the matter is: The United States needs Poland and NATO as much as NATO needs the United States,” Biden said during talks with Polish President Andrzej Duda.